Nelly Rivas

-Nélida Haydeé "Nelly" Rivas (April 21, 1939 – August 28, 2012) was an Argentine woman known for having been romantically linked to Juan Domingo Perón, President of Argentina, between the years 1953-1955, a relationship that began when Rivas was 14 years old.
-The relationship was cited among the reasons for the overthrow and exile of Perón in 1955.
+Nélida Haydeé "Nelly" Rivas (April 21, 1939 – August 28, 2012) was an Argentine woman who was romantically linked to Juan Domingo Perón, President of Argentina, between the years 1953 and 1955, a relationship that allegedly began when Rivas was 14 years old.
+Although there are doubts about the veracity of this relationship, it was widely disseminated by Perón's opponents, and its first appearance originated during the military dictatorship of 1955, as part of a smear campaign against Perón.

 Early life

-Nélida Haydeé Rivas was born on April 21, 1939, at the Rawson hospital in Buenos Aires, the only daughter of José María Rivas and María Sebastiana Viva.
-Rivas was a worker at the Noel confectionery factory and his wife worked as a caretaker in an apartment building.
+Nélida Haydeé Rivas was born on 21 April 1939 at the Rawson Hospital and was the only child of José María Rivas and María Sebastiana Viva.
+José Rivas was a worker at the Noel candy factory and his wife worked as a caretaker in an apartment building.
+As a teenager, Rivas participated in activities organised by the women's branch of the UES, an organisation that brought together high school students, at the presidential residence in Olivos.

 Encounter with Perón

 As a teenager, she participated in the activities organized in the UES or Union of Secondary Students (female branch), a Peronist organization in which high school students met in the Presidential Residence at Olivos.
-At this time she met President Peron and became linked sentimentally, and sexually, with the Argentine president between the years 1953-1955, after the death of Evita Perón.
+At this time she met President Peron and allegedly became linked sentimentally, and sexually, with the Argentine president between the years 1953-1955, after the death of Evita Perón.
 At the time they first met she was either 13 or 14 years of age.
+Perón and Rivas were said to have met every two weeks.